- Instructions for Form 8902 - Introductory Material

 For the latest information about developments related to Form 8902 and its instructions, such as legislation enacted after they were published, go to IRS.gov/Form8902.

 Form 8902 is used by qualifying vessel operators (defined below) who are making an alternative tax election under section 1354(a) or who have made such an election previously.
-The form is used to make such an election or report the termination of such an election, to report information relating to such an election, and to compute the alternative tax.
+The form is used to make such an election or report the termination of such an election, to report information relating to such an election, and to figure the alternative tax.

 Form 8902 must be filed by a qualifying vessel operator (defined below) who is making an alternative tax election under section 1354(a) or who is reporting the termination of such an election.
-The form must also be used by a qualifying vessel operator who has a valid election in effect to report information pertaining to that election and to compute the alternative tax.
+The form must also be used by a qualifying vessel operator who has a valid election in effect to report information pertaining to that election and to figure the alternative tax.

 Qualifying vessel operator.